Natt731/Natt731/README.md

 - 🌱 I’m currently learning: Anything that seems fun and helpful.
 - 📫 How to reach me ... https://github.com/Natt731
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Love listening to Slipknot.
+- ⚡ Fun fact: Listens to Slipknot.

 <!---
 Natt731/Natt731 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.